awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 }
 ```

-The following AWS CLI command runs an SQL statement that describes a table\.
+The following AWS CLI command runs an SQL statement against a cluster that describes a table\.
 This example uses the temporary credentials authentication method\.

 ```
 aws redshift-data describe-table